php/php-langspec/spec/10-expressions.md

     in the strings, the process is repeated for the next pair of bytes.
 3. If either operand has type bool, for operators `==`, `!=`, and `<>`, the other operand is converted to that type.
-The result is the logical comparison of the two operands after any conversion, where `FALSE` is defined to be less than `TRUE`.
+The result is the logical comparison of the two operands after any conversion, where `false` is defined to be less than `true`.
 4. If the operands both have arithmetic type, string type, or are resources, for operators `==`, `!=`, and `<>`, they are converted to the corresponding arithmetic type ([§§](08-conversions.md#converting-to-integer-type) and [§§](08-conversions.md#converting-to-floating-point-type)).
 The result is the